-As you have likely heard, VirTra is launching the new V-Threat-Fire: the third generation of consequence-inducing simulation accessories!
-This device is incredibly powerful, delivering vibrations or electric impulses to simulate return fire, dog bites, explosions or other harmful effects in the training simulator.
+As you have likely heard, VirTra is launching the new V-Threat-Fire®: the third generation of consequence-inducing simulation accessories!
+This device is incredibly powerful, delivering vibrations or electric impulses to simulate return fire, dog bites, explosions or other threats in the training simulator.

 The reason VirTra focuses on creating realistic consequence devices is because of the stress or the arousal state it creates.
-An officer’s critical decision-making and problem-solving skills become muddled in stress-filled atmospheres until the officer learns the skills involved with stress inoculation.
+An officer’s critical decision-making and problem-solving skills become muddled in stress-filled atmospheres.
+This continues to happen until the officer learns the skills involved with stress inoculation.
 However, learning to control one’s reactions to stress and minimizing its effects takes time.
 And if the training environment doesn’t provide stress, then an officer must try to learn stress inoculation in the field—a dangerous, difficult practice.

 The V-Threat-Fire is a small accessory that attaches to the trainee’s belt.
-Knowing that this device can release strong vibrations or electric impulses immediately immerses trainees in a stress-induced environment, thus providing a critical aspect to stress inoculation.
+Knowing that this device can release strong vibrations or electric impulses immediately immerses trainees in a stress-induced environment.
+This provides a critical aspect to stress inoculation.

 Instructors have great control as to what kind of stress to provide, as this device can emit impulses from 0.2 to 1 second from up to 50ft away.
-Since the device is activated via the Instructor’s Station—the same place where training scenario are ran—instructors can completely devote their attention to training as trainees move around the simulator.
+The V-Threat-Fire is activated via the Instructor’s Station, so instructors can completely devote their attention to training as trainees move around the simulator.

 In addition to adding psychological stress, V-Threat-Fire increases realism by completing the interaction loop.
-Think about it this way: trainees engage with simulated subjects, who are now able to safely physically engage back, changing one-sided interaction to a full circle.
+Trainees engage with simulated subjects, who are now able to safely physically engage back, changing one-sided interaction to a full circle.
 Instructors can supply that interaction through the shocks or vibrations of the V-Threat-Fire, prompting trainees to take training more seriously.

-Stress is a powerful psychological tool that, when created by V-Threat-Fire, can prepare trainees to perform effectively in difficult situations in the field.
+Stress is a powerful psychological tool.
+When created by V-Threat-Fire, can prepare trainees to perform effectively in difficult situations in the field.
 Proper implementation helps teach stress inoculation, preparing officers for life in the field.

 To learn more about using V-Threat-Fire in conjunction with your training simulator, contact a VirTra specialist.
-Or visit us this weekend at IACP!
+Or watch the video below: